Transfer Pricing in Colombia

 The late filing penalty will be applied when the supporting documentation is filed after the expiration of the deadlines decreed by the National Government, which will be determined according to the following criteria:

-This penalty applies for misinformation in the supporting documentation, non-correspondence of the information content with the requested, or the information does not allow verifying compliance with the Transfer Pricing regime.
-This penalty is equivalent to 1% of the value of the transaction for which the inconsistent information was provided.
+This penalty applies for misinformation in the supporting documentation, non-correspondence of the information content with the requested, or the information does not allow to verify compliance with the Transfer Pricing regime.
+This penalty is equivalent to 1% of the transaction value for which the inconsistent information was provided.

 Information Statement Penalties